logandgsmith/advent-of-code-2023/README.md

 ## Day 5 -- Perl
 Oh wow, everything they say about Perl is real and true.
 What did I just witness.
 Please see this day for the least idiomatic and most idiotic solve so far.

+## Day 6 -- C++
+Today was a short one.
+I think the hardest part was remembering how much uglier string processing is without the functions that Python has.
+Also got reminded of the issues that can pop up from not properly flushing your buffers.
+I'm glad today was a quick one, because that would not have been fun to troubleshoot with a massive input.